 In case you have forgotten, Enemy Mine is a 1985 American science fiction film directed by Wolfgang Peterson and written by Edward Khmara, based on Barry B. Longyear’s Story of the same name.
 The film stars Dennis Quaid and Louis Gossett Jr. as a human and alien soldier, respectively, who become stranded together on an inhospitable planet and must overcome their mutual distrust to cooperate and survive.

-Quaid is one of those movie actors with a formidable body of work who never quite broke through to the A-list of movie stars although he arguably deserves it, and Gossett was a hot commodity at the time whose career as a notable African American actor peaked about the time this film premiered
+Quaid is one of those movie actors with a formidable body of work who never entirely broke through to the A-list of movie stars although he arguably deserves it, and Gossett was a hot commodity at the time whose career as a notable African American actor peaked about the time this film premiered

 This movie is well populated thematically.
 Compassion, understanding and tolerating the differences in others are just a couple of the things its story revolves around.
 It’s also about keeping a promise to an unexpected friend and simply doing the right thing.
 Slavery is also an issue it touches on, and all of these topics make it relative to social concerns that confront us today.